Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which amenities increase rent the most in Puerto Vallarta?

-The top five amenities that increase rent the most in Puerto Vallarta are air conditioning, a swimming pool, secure parking, ocean views, and high-speed internet, all of which are highly valued in this coastal climate.
+The five amenities that raise rent the most in Puerto Vallarta are ocean view, walkability to the beach and restaurants, swimming pool, secure parking, and strong air-conditioning.

 In our property pack covering the real estate market in Puerto Vallarta, we cover what are the best investments a landlord can make.